 All Sixth Form students at Goffs School are expected to wear a suit, males and females.
 All students are expected to dress professionally and act as role models to younger students.

 Sixth Form boys wear:

 - Plain jackets and trousers, bought as 2-piece suits, with a formal shirt and tie of their own choice.

 - Plain sweaters may be worn with a shirt, tie and jacket.
-Plain, dark shoes of a formal style must be worn.
+Plain, dark shoes of a formal style must be worn, absolutely no trainers

 Sixth Form girls wear: